 A carefully planned introduction is everything.
 Most cats do not readily accept a new member of the family; they need time to get used to the idea.
 A certain amount of hissing, posturing and chasing is to be expected.
 It is important to have patience and not rush things along.
 Don’t chance an all out fight; when in doubt, wait a few more days before proceeding to the next step.
 Preventing a problem is easier than solving one.

-Several factors need to be considered and balanced in a planned introduction; among them age, size, sexual maturity, personality.
+Several factors need to be considered and balanced in a planned introduction; among them age, size, personality.
 Experience matters.
-A stray will be competitive, territorial and stand up for himself.
-An orphaned hand raised kitten may grow up to be an awkward and fearful adult; when it comes to living with another cat, this type of cat commonly is unable to make the adjustment.
-As the situation deviates from the ideal, the introduction process becomes protracted.
+A stray may be competitive, territorial and stand up for himself.
+An orphaned hand raised kitten may grow up to be an awkward and fearful adult; when it comes to living with another cat, this type of cat may take longer and require extra patience to make the adjustment.
+The more the situation deviates from the ideal, the more the introduction process may become protracted.

 The period of adjustment and creation of a new routine can stretch beyond the normal 6 to 12 weeks.
-If enough factors are in conflict, the cats will become adversaries rather than friends.
+If enough factors are in conflict, the cats may become adversaries rather than friends.

 If this were an ideal world the New cat (N-cat) would be younger and smaller than the Existing cat (E-cat).
-N-cat would be of the opposite sex, sexually immature or neutered.
+N-cat would be of the opposite sex, and spayed or neutered.
 His personality would compliment that of the E-cat.
-You would take your time interviewing all candidates and would be rational, not emotional during the decision-making process.
+You would take your time meeting and interacting with potential adoptees and would be rational, not emotional during the decision-making process.

-The reality is that many times choice is not an option.
-Roommates, lovers and spouses with cats come as a basic non-negotiable package deal; the humans agreed to cohabitate, the cats will have to manage.
-This type of introduction can be rough.
-Be prepared for a prolonged introduction; especially if the cats have lived alone since kittenhood and have no experience living with another cat.
+The reality is that sometimes choice is not an option.
+Roommates or spouses with cats come as a basic non-negotiable package deal; the humans agreed to cohabitate, the cats will learn will need to learn to cohabitate as well.
+This type of introduction can some times be challenging.
+Be prepared to be patient for the introduction process; especially if the cats have little or no experience living with another cat.

 The Isolation Area

 All introductions start with the same basic rules.
 The newcomer, N-cat, will be isolated.
 The existing cat, E-cat, will have the run of the house except for the area designated as N-cat’s isolation area.
 The isolation area should be a room with a door that can be closed so there is absolutely no contact between the newcomer and the existing cat.
-You must be able to provide this type of s space if N-cat is a shelter cat or a stray.
+N-cat’s room should have everything he needs to feel at home, food/water, litter box, some comfortable hiding places, scratching post and a few toys.

 If you’re left with no choice, except the bathroom, and E-cat’s litter box is currently located there, move the box to a new spot or create one with a privacy screen.
 If circumstances permit, do this at least two weeks before bringing the newcomer home.
 Planning ahead will minimize the chaos for E-cat.